National symbols of Indonesia: National fauna

 Next to national animal symbols, there are also more specific provincial animals emblems that represent each respective provinces of Indonesia.

 National gem

-Indonesia national gem are Batu Intan (Diamond) as the national gem, especially Batu Intan from Martapura and Cempaka, Banjarbaru.
+Indonesia's national gem is Batu Intan (Diamond), especially Batu Intan from Martapura and Cempaka, Banjarbaru.

 Unofficial national symbols

 Other than national symbols that officially represent Indonesia and enforced through law, there are also other symbols or icons that widely accepted to describes or represents Indonesia.
 It might derived from Indonesian monuments, the popular architectural landmarks of Indonesia, or it might be some of popular aspects of Indonesian culture.

 National personification of Indonesia

 The image of a woman or a goddess in ancient regal attire at Indonesian National Monument, Jakarta.
 It is probably the popular depiction of Ibu Pertiwi in Indonesia.